LaKraven/TBCEditor/README.md

-Version 1.0 beta.
+Version 1.0.
 Use the Issues page to report bugs or send them directly to lasse@bonecode.com.

 <h3>Description</h3>